Bob Geldof: Live Aid

 In total, Live Aid raised over £150 million for famine relief.
 Geldof subsequently received an honorary knighthood, at age 34, for his efforts.
 His autobiography, written soon after with Paul Vallely, was entitled Is That It?.
-The book achieved further fame for being featured on the General Certificate of Secondary Education examination syllabus in a following year.
+The book achieved further fame for being featured on the General Certificate of Secondary Education examination syllabus.

 Much of the money raised by Live Aid went to NGOs in Ethiopia, some of which were under the influence or control of the Derg military junta.
-Some journalists have suggested that the Derg was able to use Live Aid and Oxfam money to fund its enforced resettlement and "villagification" programmes, under which at least 3 million people are said to have been displaced and between 50,000 and 100,000 killed.
-However, in November 2010 the BBC formally apologised to Geldof for misleading implications in its stories on the subject of Band Aid, saying it had 'no evidence' that Band Aid money specifically went to buy weapons.
+Some journalists suggested that the Derg had used Live Aid and Oxfam money to fund its enforced resettlement and "villagification" programmes, under which at least 3 million people were said to have been displaced and between 50,000 and 100,000 killed.
+In November 2010 the BBC formally apologised to Geldof for misleading implications in its stories on the subject of Band Aid, and said it had 'no evidence' that Band Aid money specifically went to buy weapons.

 Commission for Africa

-In January 2004, on a visit to friends in Africa, Geldof came to believe that more people were at risk of starvation there than had died in the famine of 1984/85 which had prompted Live Aid.
+In January 2004, on a visit to Africa, Geldof came to believe that more people were at risk of starvation there than had died in the famine of 1984/85 which had prompted Live Aid.
 He telephoned the British Prime Minister Tony Blair from Addis Ababa.
 According to the Live 8 programme notes by Geldof's biographer and friend, Paul Vallely, the Prime Minister responded: "Calm down Bob. ...
 And come and see me as soon as you get back."